 The move “will accelerate the next stage of growth for Air Astana Group, and we see significant opportunities to thicken our existing routes and expand into new geographic areas, supported by our continued fleet expansion plan and initiatives to increase operational flexibility,” said Air Astana CEO Peter Foster.

 Book building including a price range announcement, as well as a roadshow, are expected to be launched around the end of January 2024, but no timeline was presented beyond that.
-The group includes “two differentiated but complementary brands”, the full-service Air Astana and low-cost carrier FlyArystan (AYN, Astana Nursultan Nazarbayev), the statement confirmed.
+The group includes “two differentiated but complementary brands”, the full-service Air Astana and low-cost carrier FlyArystan (FS, Astana Nursultan Nazarbayev), the statement confirmed.

 The group operates a fleet of 49 aircraft split between Air Astana and FlyArystan, the ch-aviation fleets module shows, namely eleven A320-200s, thirteen A320-200Ns, two A321-200s, four A321-200Ns, eleven A321-200NX(LR)s, three B767-300ERs, and five E190-E2s.
 FlyArystan is working on a plan to obtain its own air operator’s certificate (AOC) and double its fleet size by the end of 2027.